Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 - If you have not already, complete [Step 1](1_urdf.md) to set up the Unity project.

 - Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/ROS` directory of this repo.
 Copy all of the contents in ROS.
 Place the contents inside the `src` directory of your ROS workspace, e.g. `~/catkin_ws/src`.
-These packages include Python scripts, MoveIt configs, necessary Niryo files, and the ROS message and service files.
+This `niryo_moveit` package contains Python scripts, MoveIt configurations, and other necessary files.
+   > Note: The reduced version of all the packages needed in this tutorial can be downloaded on the [Pick and Place Release](https://github.com/Unity-Technologies/Unity-Robotics-Hub/releases).
+PLACEHOLDER any extra info about what is or isn't in here

+- Download or clone the latest [ROS TCP Endpoint](https://github.com/Unity-Technologies/ROS_TCP_Endpoint) repository, and add the `tcp_endpoint` package to the `src` directory of your ROS workspace.
+This package creates the endpoint to accept ROS messages from Unity.

+-  Download or clone the latest [Niryo One ROS stack](https://github.com/NiryoRobotics/niryo_one_ros) repository.
+Add the subdirectories to the `src` directory of your ROS workspace.

+- Download or clone the latest [MoveIt Msgs](https://github.com/ros-planning/moveit_msgs) repository.
+PLACEHOLDER does the user need to put this in the catkin workspace?

 ## The Unity Side